Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 :::

 ## Kill Logd
-As name suggests, this will kill logd service which is logging system in Android. enabling this will help reduce performance overhead.
+As name suggests, this will stop logd service which is logging system in Android. enabling this will help reduce performance overhead.

 ::: warning
 Do NOT enable this if you're going to test ROMs and Apps, this will literally silence your Android logging system !